Race to Tibet by Sophie Schiller

 "An intrepid band of explorers headed by Gabriel Bonvalot, France’s greatest explorer, and his partner, Prince Henri d’Orléans, attempt to be the first living Europeans to reach Lhasa.
 Before they leave Paris, Bonvalot meets Camille Dancourt, the beautiful, strong-willed wife of a French surveyor who disappeared in Tibet, who desperately wishes to join the expedition.
 When the caravan sets out they face freezing temperatures, violent winds, mountain sickness, hostile Tibetans, duplicitous Chinese Mandarins, and a beguiling Tibetan Buddhist princess with a deadly secret.
 When the explorers reach Tibet, they discover a land of mystery and intrigue, a land of danger that promises them only one thing: death.
 On the verge of collapse, Bonvalot realizes they must resort to deadly force if they ever wish to escape Tibet alive."

 Race to Tibet is a true adventure story – the characters traverse some of the most dangerous locations of their time (and probably still today).
 The author makes it clear to the reader just how terrible the circumstances were of their expedition – the cold, the mountain elevation illness, predators, bandits, severe storms, etc. No one seemed to want the travelers to make it to Tibet.
 It had to be almost an art-form attempting to get there.
-I know that I would never have survived that expedition if I was a part of it!
-At times the story becomes bogged down in the monotony of the misery of the cold, mountain sickness, and the question of if they will ever actually make it to Tibet.
-They could never catch a break and I wanted them to just reach Tibet or not.

 Also by Sophie Schiller: